15 Cheapest Destinations to Visit in the U.S.

 No matter how you fill your itinerary, make sure to end your trip with a picturesque (and free) drive on the Mount Lemmon Scenic Byway.
 The canyon and mountain views can’t be beat.

-Honorable Mention: Myrtle Beach
+Honorable Mention: Myrtle Beach, South Carolina

 Head to South Carolina's Atlantic coast, and you'll find Myrtle Beach and its 60 miles of beaches.
 The city offers countless ways to enjoy the water, including scuba diving, surfboard rentals, Hobie Cat sailboats rentals, charter boat cruises and guided tours of the blackwater and salt marsh ecosystems.